 Once uploaded remember to make the image shareable on Pinterest and other media channels.
 Add a pin it button or use a service like Add This.
 This service generates a pin-it button when you scroll-over the image.

 Of course you should pin the image to your Pinterest board and share it to your own social media.
+By the way let's meet on Pinterest too - join me on Pinterest here.

 Last but not least.
 Backup your images.
 Cloud based services such as Dropbox make this easier, but you will probably need a paid version once your size limits are exceeded.
 Still it is a bargain!
 Also use an external backup drive that automatically runs once a day.
 Something like a 3 terabyte drive to backup your documents.
 Better safe than sorry.